-To guide you through the operation of the RSX-03, this section of the manual starts with explaining the basic layout and function of the front panel and the remote control.
-Then, we explain the basic operations such as turning the unit on and off, adjusting volume, selecting a source for listening, etc. Following that is a detailed explanation of surround sound modes and how to configure the RSX-03 for various types of recordings.
-Finally, there are instructions for additional features.
+To guide you through the operation of the RSX-1056, this section of the manual starts with explaining the basic layout and function of the front panel and the remote control.
+Then, we explain the basic operations such as turning the unit on and off, adjusting volume, selecting a source for listening, etc. Following that is a detailed explanation of surround sound modes and how to configure the RSX-1056 for various types of recordings.
+Finally, there are instructions for additional features and Zone 2 operations.
+All of these are features that may be used in normal use.
 The last section of the manual (Configuration) details options that may be selected during initial setup and configuration of the unit, many of which will be set once and left untouched.

-Throughout this manual, numbers in gray boxes refer to the RSX-03 illustration at the front of this manual.
-Letters refer to the RR-1060 remote illustration.
-When both appear, the function is found on both the RSX-03 and the remote.
-When only one appears, that function is found only on the RSX-03 or the remote.
+Throughout this manual, numbers in gray boxes refer to the RSX-1056 illustration at the front of this manual.
+Letters refer to the RR-1050 remote illustration.
+When both appear, the function is found on both the RSX-1056 and the remote.
+When only one appears, that function is found only on the RSX-1056 or the remote.